 Errant functionality and frequent issues take a toll on AMP ratings.
 Therefore, many WordPress developers recommend AMP for WordPress.
 Though independent developers have created it, is way more popular among users with better ratings.

-You can install this plugin from WP Admin dashboard with ease.
-After activation, you can simply run it through the installation wizard from the link given in the WP Admin>AMP tab in the side menu.
+You can install this plugin from the WP Admin dashboard with ease.
+After activation, you can simply run it through the installation wizard from the link given in the WP Admin> AMP tab in the side menu.
 Various design formats, the addition of Google Analytics, and post types like posts, pages, and categories for creating AMP content are available within the wizard.

 AMP for WP plugin comes with several advanced features and functionalities that you can configure readily as per the requirements.
 Various options like mobile redirection, analytics management, advertising placement, and contact form support remain handy for your website.